 The CPHC’s team comprises physicians who were established and recognized PH clinicians prior to the creation of the Center.
 Dr. Lesley Ann Saketkoo, a Tulane rheumatologist and Associate Professor of Clinical Immunology, is co-director of research at the CPHC.
 Dr. Matthew Lammi, a pulmonologist and Assistant Professor of Medicine at LSU Health Science Center, is co-director of research.
 Dr. Vijayendra Jaligam is a cardiologist and Assistant Professor of Clinical Medicine at LSU Health Science Center.

-The CPHC at UMC New Orleans offers PH care, nursing support, access to PH research studies and patient support groups, and inpatient care should patients need to be admitted.
+The CPHC at University Medical Center New Orleans offers PH care, nursing support, access to PH research studies and patient support groups, and inpatient care should patients need to be admitted.
 Patients receive care from a team of three LSU and Tulane pulmonologists, a cardiologist, a rheumatologist, social workers, respiratory services.
 The CPHC provides dedicated multi-specialty care for patients with scleroderma and other connective tissue diseases at risk for developing PH.

 Faculty and staff also provide education and community outreach efforts such as a PH patient support group and patient education programs focusing on nutrition and healthy lifestyles, supporting the PHA foundation in efforts to increase awareness of PH.